BEST ICE FISHING LINES

 The primary difference between ice fishing lines and open water lines is that lines made for ice fishing are generally much lighter.
-These light lines can transmit even the most subtle winter bites to your rod.
+These light lines can transmit even the subtlest bites to your rod.

 Fishing line for ice fishing, just like open water lines, are generally made from monofilament, braid, or fluorocarbon.
 Consider the species you plan to target, the ice fishing techniques you plan to use, and the water depth when selecting the best ice fishing lines.

-When fishing for panfish species at depths over 20 feet, light braided line (4 to 6-pound test) can make it easier to detect bites and set the hook quickly due to the lack of stretch.
-Light monofilament line (2 to 4-pound test), on the other hand, is the most commonly used type of line when fishing through the ice due to durability.
+When fishing for panfish species at depths over 20 feet, light, braided ice fishing line (4 to 6-pound test) is generally the best ice fishing line as it makes detecting bites and setting the hook quickly easier due to its lack of stretch.
+Light monofilament line (2 to 4-pound test), on the other hand, is the most commonly used type of ice fishing line when fishing through the ice due to durability.

-If you plan to target larger species, such as largemouth bass or walleye, use line in the 8 to 10-pound test range.
+The best ice fishing line for targeting larger species, such as largemouth bass or walleye, is ice fishing line in the 8 to 10-pound test range.
 You may also want to use a fluorocarbon leader that will be less visible in clear water when fish are more finicky while offering more abrasion resistance.
 The additional abrasion resistance can be beneficial when reeling larger species up through the ice.

 - Tie your hook or lure onto your leader.
 The type of hook and knot you use should depend on the species of fish you are targeting.
 When ice fishing for species such as yellow perch and bluegill with natural baits, you may want to use an Aberdeen hook in a size 6 or 8.

 - If using natural bait, attach a split shot to your leader.
-Finally, use split shot to keep your bait positioned in the strike zone.
-If using a tip up, keep your tip up at a distance where the flag is clearly visible.
+Finally, use split shot to keep your bait positioned in the strike zone and keep your tip up at a distance where the flag is clearly visible.